axypro/callbacks/README.md

 PHP 5.4+

-Library does not require any dependencies (except composer packages).
+The library does not require any dependencies (except composer packages).

 ## Documentation